DearMeii/Dearmeii/README.md

 - A socially awkward and anxious person, might overthink things easily (i try to not to)
 - Offtab for most of the time, please whisper me to interact, otherwise i won't respond
 - I am fine with people sitting with me as a ship as i had stated that i am a multishipper and generally fine with any ships.
 Though please don't be weird with the ship (also whisper me if you are sitting as a ship)
-- I don't care if you cover me, though if i am seen sitting with my friends then please don't cover
+- I don't care if you cover me, unless i am seen sitting with my friends then please don't cover me and my friends
  </details>

 <details>